DianaMJB/DianaMJB/README.md

 - 🌺 I’m looking to collaborate on fun projects that help me keep learning.
 - 📫 How to reach me? find me on instagram @dianajimenez96.
 - 😄 Pronouns: She/her/hers.
-- ⚡ Fun fact: I love difficult jigsaw puzzles 🧩!...
+- ⚡ Fun fact: I enjoy coding while listening to Queen! and I love difficult jigsaw puzzles 🧩!...

 <!---
 DianaMJB/DianaMJB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.